SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 Swift also provides a ``for``-``in`` loop that makes it easy to iterate over arrays, dictionaries, ranges, strings, and other sequences.

-Swift's ``switch`` statement is also considerably more powerful than its counterpart in C.
+Swift's ``switch`` statement is also considerably more powerful than its counterpart in many C-like languages.
 The cases of a ``switch`` statement do not “fall through” to the next case in Swift, avoiding common C errors caused by missing ``break`` statements.
 Cases can match many different patterns,